fahad19/firenze/README.md

 ### fetch(options = {})

-Fetches the model again from the Database.
+Fetches the model again from the Database, and returns it with a promise.

 A quick example: